Daniel-Wittgenstein/jinx/DEV-NOTES.md

   This should allow you to test the app locally.

-  Note that a local HTTPS server is needed for the FILE SYSTEM STANDARD API to work.
+  Note that a local HTTPS server is needed for the FILE SYSTEM STANDARD API / FILE SYSTEM ACCESS API (whatever it's called) to work.

-  If you run the app by just opening the HTML file or by running a local HTTP (not HTTPS) server, some parts of the app may work, but the file system standard api will not!
-  This will result in save/load/export not to work (and possibly other things breaking).
+  Also note that the api currently only supported on Chrome and Edge.

   THE ONLY RECOMMENDED WAY TO RUN THE APP LOCALLY IS VIA HTTPS!

   Note: the local HTTPS server does not auto-restart on file changes.
   If you want that feature, you would have to code it yourself